OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Case Studies

 The LWE assumption says that for a public matrix $A \in \mathbb{F}_q^{l \times s}$, secret vector $S \in \mathbb{F}_q^s$, and secret \emph{error} vector $E \in \chi^l$, it is computationally hard to distinguish the pair $(A, B)$ from a pair of uniformly random numbers, where $B = A \cdot S + E$, even when $s \ll l$.

 \paragraph{Protocol description.} The insight behind the Stevens et al. protocol is to use the vector $B \in \mathbb{F}_q^{l}$ as a \emph{random mask} to send the secret input vector to the server, but aggregate the shorter $S$ vector using secret sharing instead.
 This reduction in dimensionality leads to a corresponding reduction in communication cost.
-Specifically, for an input vector $x_i \in \mathbb{F}_q^l$, client $i$ sends $x_i + B_i$ (which appears random) to the server, and aggregates its $S_i$ vector with the other clients using secret sharing.
-Crucially, the design of $B_i$ provides a kind of \emph{key homomorphism} that allows the server to re-compute the aggregated masks and subtract them from the masked total:

-After the subtraction, the server is left with the sum of the input vectors, plus the error term $E$.
-This term can be made negligible by scaling up the inputs and setting parameters appropriately (as in LWE-based encryption); Stevens et al. also show how to use the error term to achieve differential privacy in the results.

 \paragraph{Protocol implementation.} The structure of the protocol matches that of the secret sharing protocol (Section~\ref{sec:secret-sharing}) exactly.
 Because of the similarities, we can leverage the secret sharing protocol in our implementation, by subclassing the secret sharing protocol and modifying only round 2 (for the client) and round 4 (for the server).
 The client implementation appears in Figure~\ref{fig:stevens_impl_client}.
 In round 2, the clients generate a random $S_i$ (line 4) and secret share it (instead of their input vector $x_i$; line 7), and also send their masked vector $x_i + B_i$ to the server (line 8).
 In round 4, the server subtracts the aggregated masks after reconstructing $\sum_i S_i$.
 No other changes are necessary.